Mike Baldassin

-Michael Robert Baldassin (born July 26, 1955) is a former professional American football player who played linebacker for two NFL seasons for the San Francisco 49ers.
+Michael Robert Baldassin (born July 26, 1955) is an American former professional football player who was a linebacker for two seasons with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Washington Huskies.

 High school

-Baldassin was born in Tacoma, Washington and played at Woodrow Wilson High School where he was an All-State third baseman and also earned team MVP and All-City football honors.
+Baldassin was born in Tacoma, Washington, and played at Woodrow Wilson High School where he was an All-State third baseman and also earned team MVP and All-City football honors.
 He originally signed to play football at the University of Puget Sound, but his performance in the East-West All-Star drew interest from several Pac-8 schools, including Washington.

 College career

 Baldassin enrolled at the University of Washington in 1973, where he earned three varsity letters from 1974 to 1976.
 He led the team in tackles in both 1975 and 1976, leading the nation as well in 1976, achieving several season and career records for tackles.
 He was a captain of the 1976 team. and was awarded both the team's "Most Inspirational" and "Most Improved" awards.